-Date: 1952 Medium: Watercolor on paper Dimensions: 13" x 21" Donor: Unknown Collection Number: TMP20130140
+Date: 1952 Medium: Watercolor on paper Dimensions: 13" x 21" Donor: Unknown Art Department

 Wayne Thiebaud is a Sacramento-based painter whose works, primarily in oil, hang in regional, national, and international museums.
-This untitled watercolor was completed in 1952, one year before Thiebaud finished his Masters of Art at Sacramento State.
-The painting is a "visual drama"1 of the excitement of his summer job at the California State Fair.2 As he stated in an interview at the Crocker Art Museum, this painting represents a special "period in time" in his personal art history.3 Karen Tsujimoto, author of Wayne Thiebaud, a comprehensive publication about his formative years, stated that Thiebaud, "...considered much of his output prior to 1959 to be student explorations."4
+This untitled watercolor was completed in 1952, one year before Thiebaud finished his Master of Art at Sacramento State.
+The painting is a "visual drama" of the excitement of his summer job at the California State Fair.
+As he stated in an interview at the Crocker Art Museum, this painting represents a special period in time in his development as an artist.
+Karen Tsujimoto, author of Wayne Thiebaud, a comprehensive publication about his formative years, stated that Thiebaud, "...considered much of his output prior to 1959 to be student explorations."

 From 1950 to 1959, Thiebaud was the visiting artist responsible for the art display at the California State Fair.
-Since this work was completed in 1952, the California State Fair is probably the inspiration for the artwork.5 The energy and movement in it represents a period of time Thiebaud was responsible for the Fine Art Exhibit and involved fellow teachers, artists, and students in ten summers of fun and challenges that many recall with fond memories.
+Since this work was completed in 1952, the California State Fair is probably the inspiration for the artwork.
+The energy and movement in it represents a period of time Thiebaud was responsible for the Fine Art Exhibit and involved fellow teachers, artists, and students in ten summers of fun and challenges that many recall with fondness.
 They painted, played, and worked together; and many remained lifelong friends.
-Each year, he was joined by artists Greg Kondos, Larry Welden, Mel Ramos, Jack Ogden, Patrick Dullanty, Jan Miskulin and others.6 Jan Miskulin, widely-known watercolorist, recalls painting en plein air with Thiebaud at this time along the American River and at the State Fair.7 the painting in a triad color scheme.
+Each year, he was joined by artists Greg Kondos, Larry Welden, Mel Ramos, Jack Ogden, Patrick Dullanty, Jan Miskulin and others.
+Miskulin, widely-known watercolorist, recalls painting en plein air with Thiebaud at this time along the American River and at the California State Fair.

+The excitement of the summer-time fair in this transparent watercolor is captured in the loose impressionistic style, vibrant color, and rapidly noted, minimal detail.
+Thiebaud's use of quick calligraphic brush strokes gives a feeling of movement, with the shapes moving in a circular composition.
+The primary colors of red, blue, and yellow are evenly distributed throughout the painting in a triad color scheme.
 The palette is in a high key, with vibrant yellow dominant in large background shapes.9 The small dark abstract forms of blue and red are sprinkled throughout the painting suggesting objects such as flags and wires, and people actively engaged as crowds or in the viewing stands.
-The subject matter is abstract in its lack of definition, but this watercolor has the appearance of a venue at the State Fair, similar to a grandstand.10 As you study the painting, you can feel yourself at the fair and wonder, "Are they watching horse races, enjoying a band, or watching young 4H kids parade their livestock in the judging ring?"
+The subject matter is abstract in its lack of definition, but this watercolor has the appearance of a venue at the State Fair, similar to a grandstand.
+10 As you study the painting, you can feel yourself at the fair and wonder, "Are they watching horse races, enjoying a band, or watching young 4H kids parade their livestock in the judging ring?"
 You are transformed to a place that many people can relate to as young children or even today think of fondly when they first experienced the excitement, smells, and sounds of being at the fair.